Spennymoor Town F.C.: Division Two (2005–2007)

-On 13 August 2005, the first league game as Spennymoor Town was to be played at home against Darlington R.A, which was met with a major attraction from the town.
+On 13 August 2005, the first league game as Spennymoor Town was to be played at home against Darlington RA, which was met with a major attraction from the town.
 The official attendance for that first game was 511 people, in which the newly formed Spennymoor Town were victorious with a 3–2 win.
 The following Tuesday, The Moors carried on their winning ways, beating Guisborough 3–1.
-In the first four home games under the new name, one of those including The F.A Cup Preliminary Round, the club attracted over 1300 people to The Brewery Field.
+In the first four home games under the new name, one of those including The F.A Cup preliminary round, the club attracted over 1300 people to The Brewery Field.

 In their first season, the club got off to a good start under then manager Ken Houlahan.
 In January 2006, Houlahan left his post as manager to become Director of Football and Justin Perry was appointed Player-Manager, finishing the season in a respectable 8th position.
 But things behind the scenes were not good, a rift between the club and the fans grew, as did the rift between the committee and the chairman.
-Business man Alan Murray was replaced as Chairman in his absence during a board meeting.
+Business man Alan Murray was replaced as chairman in his absence during a board meeting.
 During the summer of 2006 the situation came to a head and resulted in the entire committee resigning their posts, taking all but four players with them.
 The club was taken over by Chairman Alan Murray, with Alan Courtney returning as Vice Chairman.
 The club also tried to change its name back to Spennymoor United before the 2006–07 season.
 However, the FA rejected the proposal.

 In June 2006, a management team of Jamie Pollock and Moors favourite Jason Ainsley was put in place.
 Together they put together a strong squad of players.
 After a slow start, consisting of 6 away games out of the first seven, and a high number of draws, the squad went from strength to strength.
 They went unbeaten in the league from November, until 7 April 2007, where they travelled to Penrith.
 Backed by a travelling support of over 150 fans, if they won and Seaham lost, they would be champions.
 At half time, the news came through that Seaham were losing 3–1.
 Spennymoor's place was booked as champions when Tom Jones netted an 87th-minute winner.

 During the summer of 2007, then Manager Jamie Pollock left the club, stating "he wanted to concentrate on getting his coaching badges and pursue his career at a higher level" and moors favourite Jason Ainsley was swiftly given the position of first team manager.
 Yet another crisis hit the club during this summer when the council evicted the club from its home of 103 years.
-However, after a lot of good work by individuals of the football club, in particular the Chairman, Vice Chairman and Secretary Jonathan Le Poidevin, a new 25-year lease was agreed on 25 September 2007, securing the future of the club.
+However, after a lot of good work by individuals of the football club, in particular the chairman, Vice Chairman and Secretary Jonathan Le Poidevin, a new 25-year lease was agreed on 25 September 2007, securing the future of the club.